 Want to publish with Jacana?

-Once your submission is successfully received by us via this portal, you will receive an automated response confirming when you might expect a response.
+Once your submission is successfully received by us, you will receive an automated response confirming when you might expect a response.

 Jacana Media publishes a wide range of books and materials, both fiction and non-fiction, with a strong focus on southern Africa and Africa.
 In particular we wish to receive manuscripts in the following genres: current affairs, history, politics, biography and natural history.

 We receive many manuscripts, and in order to manage them we need you to submit your proposal using the following guidelines.

 - Have you had a look at our current publications?
 Think carefully about the extent to which your work fits into the list and be prepared to persuade us that your title belongs in the catalogue.